-3.6.5 CONSENT PROCEDURE FOR COLLECTING CONFIDENTIAL PERSONAL INFORMATION FOR FOLLOW-UP collected at 1 year after randomisation using data linkage from the UK NHS Hospital Episode
+3.6.5 CONSENT PROCEDURE FOR COLLECTING CONFIDENTIAL PERSONAL INFORMATION FOR FOLLOW-UP be collected at 1 year after randomisation using data linkage from the UK NHS Hospital Episode the HES/HES-ONS dataset we will need to collect Confidential Personal Information (CPI).
+Consent will be obtained from participants where possible.

-As TBI is a strong risk factor for dementia in older adults, data on dementia diagnosis will be possible.

-Statistics (HES) dataset via NHS Digital/NWIS.
-To link to the HES dataset we will need to collect example if consent was deferred prior to randomisation and the patient did not regain capacity to consent) we will apply for Section 251 support from the HRA Confidential Advisory Group (CAG) to collect CPI in the absence of participant consent.
+As TBI is a strong risk factor for dementia in older adults, data on dementia diagnosis or death will example if consent was deferred prior to randomisation and the patient did not regain capacity to consent) we will apply for Section 251 support from the HRA Confidential Advisory Group (CAG) to collect CPI in the absence of participant consent.